Proportional representation systems for Canada

 Click here for more about Mixed Member Proportional (MMP)

-PR-STV is used in Ireland, some states/territories in Australia and was used provincially for decades to elect the MLAs in urban ridings in Alberta and Manitoba.
+Proportional ranked choice voting is used in Ireland, some states/territories in Australia, and was used provincially for decades to elect the MLAs in urban ridings in Alberta and Manitoba.

-Click here to learn more about the Single Transferable Vote (PR-STV)
+Click here to learn more about the Proportional Ranked Choice Voting

 Rural-Urban Proportional combines features of both multi-member and top-up systems, and is designed to accommodate the specifics of Canada’s varied geography.
 The aim of Rural-Urban Proportional is to avoid creating exceedingly large multi-member ridings in sparsely-populated parts of the country.
 The number of seats per riding would be reduced in such areas, which could include a certain number of single-member ridings if necessary.
 To ensure a high level of proportionality despite this feature, the system would include a small number of top-up seats at the regional level.
 Citizens wishing to contact their representative could choose one from the party of their choice or one closer to home.